shineyruan/faster-rcnn-toy/README.md

 ## Usage

+Please download all the 3 folders from the [Google Drive link](https://drive.google.com/drive/folders/1Li2Sf78ks9MI1BoayzENBkWpPs5Mjplo?usp=drive_link) and put them all under the project root directory.

 As a course project, we used a simplified COCO dataset provided from Prof.
 Jianbo Shi of University of Pennsylvania, which as attached in `data/` and dataset building methods can be found in `src/dataset.py`.
 All of the Box Head